 It was the second semester when I got accepted to the dorm, and while I was still getting over my initial culture shock of university life, I suddenly found myself to another round of adjustments as I try to make new friends in my new home.

-I grew up in Manila so I couldn’t understand any of the provincial dialects which most of my dorm mates speak so I really had a hard time following conversations that filled the hallways.
+I grew up in Manila so I couldn’t understand any of the dialects which most of my dorm mates speak.
+I really had a hard time following conversations that filled the hallways.
 All I could do was ask some of them to translate their jokes and anecdotes to Filipino.

-After awhile, I was getting the hang of it and eventually learned the basics of other Philippine dialects such as Bisaya, Cebuano, Ilokano and Illonggo.
+But after awhile, I got the hang of it and eventually learned the basics of other Philippine dialects such as Bisaya, Cebuano, Ilokano and Illonggo.

-February came and the dormitory was bustling with activities for Valentine’s Day.
-Despite the fact that it was also the season for our midterm exams, the house council managed to organize activities for us to enjoy the day of hearts which included a love note sending booth.
+Then February came, and despite the fact that it was also the season for our midterm exams, the House Council managed to organize some activities so we could enjoy the day of hearts.

 It was close to dinner time and I was sitting at the lobby reading some of the messages I received from my friends when suddenly a girl I didn’t know came and thanked me for the note I sent her.